 The case is currently stayed (paused) at the district court until the appeal of the preliminary injunction opinion is fully resolved.

 On November 1, 2022, the Plaintiff states filed a motion asking Judge Summerhays to sanction the federal government for what the states allege is a violation of the preliminary injunction: over the last several months, as conditions in Haiti have rapidly deteriorated, more Haitians have been able to come into the U.S. through the humanitarian exception in Title 42 (which was not enjoined/blocked), and fewer of them have been expelled back to Haiti (note that the United States is prohibited by law from sending migrants someplace where they are likely to be persecuted or tortured).
 The Plaintiff states allege that this situation amounts to the federal government effectively ending Title 42 for Haitians, in alleged violation of the preliminary injunction.
-The parties are still briefing that motion.
+That motion was fully briefed as of late November 2022 and remains pending as of mid-April 2023.

 Meanwhile, on November 16, 2022, and in a separate case (Huisha-Huisha) brought in the District of Columbia, the Title 42 policy was held unlawful and vacated.
-That decision will take effect on December 20, 2022.
-On November 17, the federal government informed Judge Summerhays of the Huisha-Huisha decision and that DHS has begun preparing to stop enforcing Title 42 as of that date.
-Most of the Plaintiff States in this lawsuit are now trying to intervene in Huisha-Huisha, where they plan to appeal that district court’s decision that Title 42 is unlawful.
+That decision was set to take effect on December 20, 2022, but was stayed by the Supreme Court when most of the Plaintiff States in this lawsuit sought to intervene in Huisha-Huisha for the purpose of appealing the vacatur of Title 42.

 The States allege that the termination violated the Administrative Procedure Act’s notice and comment requirement and its prohibition on arbitrary and capricious agency action.
 In their motion for a preliminary injunction, the States argued that they are likely to succeed on both of their claims.